cecann10/Test/Metis_Projects/project_2_celinaplaza/.ipynb_checkpoints/README-checkpoint.md

-Title of Dataset:
-**Applying Linear Regression to Investigate Relationship Between Cars' Features and Cars' Greenhouse Gases Emissions from their Tailpipe**
+**Applying Linear Regression to Investigate Relationship Between Cars' Features and Cars' Greenhouse Gases Emissions from their Tailpipe**</br>
 This topic was chosen for Metis Data Science Bootcamp Summer 2020 Cohort's Project 2 on Linear Regression.

 ## GENERAL INFORMATION